awarisara/Parking-Map/README.md

 ## Parking Map

 ```
-Test case: Check the number of car had parking in each slots.
+Test case: Check the number of car parked in each slots.

 Objective
     To check the changing status of slots over a selected time period.